Available 24/7 for Free Consultations

 Knowing how these claims work can make a big difference when seeking compensation.
 From coverage details to the filing process, understanding the distinction helps ensure the right steps are taken to protect your rights.

-What Is a First Party Claim?
+What Is a First-Party Insurance Claim?

-A first party claim is a claim that is made by the policyholder.
+A first-party claim is a claim that is made by the policyholder.
 They file directly with the insurance company.
 The policyholder is seeking compensation for damage directly to their body or property.
 The policyholder is the first party of the claim, and the insurance company is the second party of the claim.

-A first party claim is used when:
+A first-party claim is used when:

-• An accident or injury impacts the policy holder or their property
+• An accident or injury impacts the policyholder or their property

-• If the policy holder is at fault in an accident
+• If the policyholder is at fault in an accident

-• If the policy holder is involved in a no-fault accident
+• If the policyholder is involved in a no-fault accident

-• If the policy holder is involved in an accident where the other driver is uninsured or underinsured
+• If the policyholder is involved in an accident where the other driver is uninsured or underinsured

 It’s important to note that the payout is limited to the terms and coverage of the policy in place.
 This can be found on the declarations page of the insurance policy.